itamburi/sn-CAD-pipe/README.md

 - Initializes necessary folders
 - Builds a CellRanger-compatible reference (from FASTA + GTF)
+	- Human gtf and fasta files must be specified in snakefile header
 - Downloads and renames SRA FASTQ files
+	- SRA tools must be configured in advance on cluster
+	- Specify download location in snakefile
+	- Current setup to downloads to lab CRSP storage space
 - Symbolically links renamed FASTQs
 - Runs cellranger count per sample
 - Optionally aggregates counts with cellranger aggr